plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 <h2> Quick Configuration </h2>

-<h3>Configuring your lumberjack mosquitto broker</h3>
+<h3>Configuring your Lumberjack mosquitto broker</h3>

 Connect Lumberjack to your home network with an Ethernet cable

 With Lumberjack powered up, on personal computer enable wifi and check for available connection `lumberjack-xxxx`, if not available try moving closer to Lumberjack.
-Once in wifi list click “Connect”, password will be plowtech.
+Once in wifi list click `Connect`, password will be plowtech.
 (This is not an Internet Connection)

 Open internet browser and in command line type `192.168.123.1` and hit enter.
 When password page loads, enter `admin` for password.

 Click the drop down menu in the top right and go to network.
 Click where you see `IPv4 Method` and change it to `manual`.
-Then, click where you see `IP Address` and give the lumberjack the IP `192.168.168.90`.
+Then, click where you see `IP Address` and give the Lumberjack the IP `192.168.168.90`.
 Ensure that the first 3 bytes are the same as the rest of the devices on the network.
 Set the default gateway to `192.168.168.1` or the IP of the default gateway.
 Set `DNS 1` to `127.0.0.1` and `DNS 2` to `8.8.8.8`.
 Click `Release / Renew`.

 Refresh the page until IPv4 Method stays as `Manual`

 While connected to the internet, go to `https://onping.plowtech.net`

 Press `ctrl+k` search for `LAS` and select it.
-Search for the serial number on your lumberjack.
-Select your lumberjack when it shows up.
+Search for the serial number on your Lumberjack.
+Select your Lumberjack when it shows up.

 Go to `Apps`.
 Search for `mqtt-json-driver` in the available apps list.
 Click the download button.

 Then search for `client-mosquitto-broker` and download it.

-Connect your Pulse to the lumberjack using the USB cable.
+Connect your Pulse to the Lumberjack using the USB cable.
 Connect the Pulse to the switch/ router using an Ethernet cable.
 Wait until the LED on the pulse turns green.

 You've configured the mqtt broker and the pulse has connected to it.

-<h2> Creating a new site for your lumberjack </h2>
+<h2> Creating a new site for your Lumberjack </h2>

 With `https://onping.plowtech.net` open press `ctrl+k` and search `Add Site`.
 Enter the `Add Site` menu by selecting it.
 Click the `+Site` button at the top of the screen.
 Name your site anything you like, Site 1 for example.
 Under company select your company.
 Under group select your company's users group.
 Click `Add`.

 Next, while still on `https://onping.plowtech.net` again press `ctrl+k` and search for `Add MQTT Driver`.
 Press enter to select it from the menu.
 On the new page click `+New Location`.
 Create an MQTT JSON location with these attributes.

 * Name: Pulsejack 1
-* Lumberjack URL: IP address written on your lumberjack
+* Lumberjack URL: IP address written on your Lumberjack
 * Lumberjack port: 2000
 * Latitude: leave blank
 * Longitude: leave blank